-Applying for an extension to the study right
+Applying for an extension to the right to study

-A student with valid UEF username applies for the extension of study right with an electronic application at the UEF E-services (opens in a new tab) under “Student services” (requires registration using UEF user ID).
-The application is electronically transferred to the Faculty’s officer who, after having prepared the application, forwards it to the Dean to be decided.
-The student can keep track of the processing of the application in the tracking service (opens in a new tab).
-The student has the option to receive the decision by email.
-Completed decisions are filed electronically.
+Apply for the extension to your right to study with an electronic application form in the UEF E-services (opens in a new tab) (requires logging in with a UEF user account).
+The application is transferred electronically to the faculty officer who, after having prepared the application, forwards it to the Dean who makes the decision on granting the extension.
+You can keep track of the progress of your application in the tracking service (opens in a new tab) (requires logging in with a UEF user account).
+You can receive the decision by email.
+The completed decisions are archived electronically.

-If you are unable to log into the E-services (for example, your study right has already ended and your UEF username does not work), print out the Extension to the study right form on Kamu’s page of forms.
-Download, fill in, print and sign the form and return it to your faculty to the person listed below either by mail or as an email attachment.
+If you are unable to log into the E-services (for example, your study right has already ended and your UEF user account does not work), print out the form Extension to the study right from Kamu’s forms page.
+Download and fill out the form and return it to the person who handles extension applications in your faculty (listed below) either by mail or as an email attachment.

 Appendices

 - Updated, scheduled and approved Personal Study Plan (PSP).
-The PSP must be approved by the study coordinator and it must clearly indicate the courses to be completed and the intended time schedule for completing them on an accuracy of one academic semester.
+The PSP must aim at completing the degree, be approved by the study coordinator and clearly indicate the courses to be completed and the intended schedule for completing them, i.e., what semester will the studies be completed.

-- Statement from the thesis supervisor on the progress of the thesis and estimated time of completing it.
+- A short statement from the thesis supervisor on the topic and progress of the thesis, how much work remains and the estimated time of completing the thesis, provided that the student has started working on the thesis.

-- Explanation relating to the reasons that have caused the delay in the progression of the studies must be written in the form.
+- An explanation on the reasons that have delayed the study progress (write these on the form).
 If necessary, you may attach a separate document.
-Please note: Do not attach medical certificates as appendices.
-We will ask them separately if necessary.
+NOTE!
+Do not attach medical certificates as appendices.
+We will ask for them separately, if needed.

 Length of the extension